darin-momayezi/Autoencoders/README.md

 # Autoencoders
 This repository documents my reserach projects as an undergraduate in Dr. Roman Grigoriev's Non-Linear Dynamics and Chaos lab at Georgia Tech.
 My main project is applying Autoencoders to the problem of modeling fine structure dynamics in turbulent data.
-This is an imortant problem because fine structure is both important and extremely expensive to simulate in detail.
+This is a well-posed problem because fine structure is both important and extremely expensive to simulate in detail.
 Autoencoders have proven to be effective in many areas for dimensionality reduction.
-Reduced dimensional modeling of fine structure in turbulent systems would reduce the computational cost of accurate models.
+Reduced dimensional modeling of fine structure in turbulent systems would reduce the computational cost of accurate models and bring important dynamics into our understanding of turbulent systems.

+The question is do Autoencoders work in this way?
+Well, yes!
+They do seem to have promise in discovering models of physical systems.
+To motivate this let's consider a 1-D PDE whose solution is a simple sum of cosines.

 This project started by reproducing the results produced by Graham and Linot who showed the dimensionality of the inertial manifold of the Kuramoto-Sivashinky system (https://arxiv.org/pdf/2109.00060.pdf).